Excess-3/Project/README.md

 ###Step 2
 check if node.js is installed
-* in termial write command 'node -v'
+* in termial write command '''node -v'''